meghamkpatel/DAMG6210_FinalProject/README.md

 7. change account to DB_MANAGER with password DUSMS@2023dman

 * Please view the Database_Roles_Script.sql to see how we created and granted user access
+* To view our reports and views please check views.sql